Reed Elsevier says could return more cash to shareholders

 Chief Executive Erik Engstrom said the group, which provides information to lawyers, finance professionals, doctors and scientists, had been transformed from making more than half of its revenues from print-based products five years ago to a digital information provider.

-The company has disposed of millions of pounds of businesses, and now has 600 million pounds ($966 million) of annual free cash flow after paying tax, interest and dividends.
+The company has disposed of millions of pounds of businesses, and now has 600 million pounds of annual free cash flow after paying tax, interest and dividends.

 Engstrom said his top priority for cash flow was organic growth, and then small acquisitions.